Lebanese Commando Regiment: History

+In 1960, General Emile Boustany, then the commander in northern Lebanon, and Mahmud Tay Abou Dargham discussed the creation of a commando unit.
+After Boustany became LAF commander, he ordered Captain Abou Dargham to train and form such a unit.
+The new unit was issued with reserve Beretta rifles.
+The first two-month course accepted 250 candidates, including Colonels Nabih Farhat and Makhoul Hakim who had attended Egypt's Commando School, of which 65 passed.
+A second course raised strength to 150.
+The Commando Company deployed to southern Lebanon during the Six-Day War.
+The unit was reduced in 1975 by the Lebanese Civil War, with members forming the core of new units, including the Al-Moukafaha.
+The commando unit received more attention when Abou Dargham became LAF chief-of-staff.
+According to Abou Dargham, the way that the commandos were trained, employed, and regarded changed in 1975.

 Selection and training

 A soldier candidate is selected based on a sports test, a general information test, and a medical test.
 After successfully passing these three tests, the candidates undergo an intensive course in the regiment for one month.
-This course includes various sports: climbing, rope-handling, spear-fighting, close combat, aerial journeys, and walking with full gear.
-This course intends to prepare the candidates to follow a commando course for two months at the Lebanese Army Special Forces School|Special Forces School, after which graduates follow the companies of the Regiment, and follow additional specialization training in explosives, effective use of arms, reading maps, signals, and first aid procedures.
+This course includes various sports: aerial journeys, basic CQB/CQC, basic commando style raids, climbing, physical exercise, reconnaissance, rope-handling, spear-fighting, and walking with full gear.
+This course intends to prepare the candidates to follow a commando course for two months at the Lebanese Army Special Forces School, after which graduates follow the companies of the Regiment, and follow additional specialization training in CBRN defense, CQB/CQC, defusing and disposal of bombs and land mines, effective use of tactical arms, explosives, military communications, reading maps, SERE, special warfare, and tactical first aid procedures.
 After that stage, soldiers are prepared to get used to combat within a squad, then a platoon, then a company.

 Annual course for new soldiers

 The annual training program for the newly joined soldiers in the regiment is composed of three stages: